How to Apply for Aid – Graduate

-If you are Selected for Verification:
+If you are selected for verification:

 The Department of Education selects applicants for a process called verification.
 You will know if you are selected when you receive your Award Letter from NU or your Student Aid Report (i.e., the SAR) from the U.S. Dept. of Ed. stating so.
 During verification, financial aid administrators request and review various documents (e.g., tax return transcripts) to document that the information provided on the FAFSA is correct.
 Verification must be completed before aid can be disbursed to a student account.

-Submit your Award Letter:
+Submit your Financial Aid Award Letter:

 Continuing Students: Award letters will be sent electronically to the Self-Service portal of the NU Eagle web page.
 An instructional email will also be sent to your NU email account to guide you through submission.

-Submit any Missing Information:
+Submit any missing information: